yehia67/documentation/node-software/0.1/alphanet/how-to-guides/run-the-node.md

 ### Step 2.
 Run the node

-When you run the node, it joins the network by autopeering with the entry node that's run by the IOTA Foundation.
+When you run the node, it joins the network by autopeering with the entry node that's run by us at the IOTA Foundation.
 To autopeer with this entry node, you must make sure that the autopeering and gossip ports are forwarded to your node.
 By default, these ports are 14666 and 14626.
 If you don't forward these ports, you can still send transaction to your node, but it won't be able to connect to any neighbors.

 1. Clone the `goshimmer` repository